At a glance

 Currently, registration of a design occurs following a formalities check and substantive examination occurs only on request.
 If the design is found to have met the substantive requirements of the Act it will be certified and only then is it enforceable.

 However, a person unfamiliar with the system may assume that a registered design will provide an enforceable right.
-This may lead to disappointment or frustration with the Australian designs system, particularly if third parties believe a registered design to be enforceable when it is not.
+This may lead to disappointment or frustration with the Australian designs system, particularly if third parties believe a registered design to be enforceable when it's not.

 - Policy development 4 September 2017